What is the application process?

 No. International students who hold a green card are considered permanent residents and thus should apply through the regular application process.

-Are there other international students attending Moravian College?
+Are there other international students attending Moravian University?
 Where are they from?

 Yes.
 Our international student community is continually growing and right now consist of around 100 students.